Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Related works

 The unweighted $(1,1)$-CDS problem is NP-hard, even in unit disk graphs~\cite{ClarkCJ90}.
 Marathe~et~al.~\cite{MaratheBHRR95} showed that the unweighted $(1,1)$-CDS problem in unit disk graphs admits a 10-approximation algorithm.
 This has been improved by subsequent studies, and the current best result is due to Cheng~et~al.~\cite{ChengHLWD03}, who gave a polynomial-time approximation scheme (PTAS) for the unweighted $(1,1)$-CDS problem in unit disk graphs; note that the existence of a PTAS means that for any fixed constant $\epsilon >0$, there exists a ($1+\epsilon$)-approximation algorithm that runs in polynomial time.

 The first constant-approximation algorithm for the weighted $(1,1)$-CDS problem in unit disk graphs was due to Amb{\"{u}}hl~et~al.~\cite{AmbuhlEMN06}.
-The current best approximation factor for the same problem is $(4+\epsilon)$.
-This is achieved by combining the $(3+\epsilon)$-approximation algorithm due to Willson~et~al.\ \cite{WillsonZWD15} for the minimum weight 1-cover problem, and the $(1+\epsilon)$-approximation algorithm due to Zou~et~al.\ \cite{ZouWXLDWW11}. for the node-weighted Steiner tree problem.
+The current best approximation factor for the same problem is $3+2.5\rho+\epsilon$, where $\rho$ is the approximation factor for the edge-weighted Steiner tree in general graphs.
+This is achieved by combining the $(3+\epsilon)$-approximation algorithm due to Willson~et~al.\ \cite{WillsonZWD15} for the minimum weight 1-cover problem, and the $2.5\rho$-approximation algorithm due to Zou~et~al.\ \cite{ZouLGW09} for the node-weighted Steiner tree problem.
+Currently it is known that $\rho \leq 1.39$~\cite{ByrkaGRS13}.
+Zou~et~al.\ \cite{ZouWXLDWW11} claimed a $(5+\epsilon)$-approximation algorithm for the weighted $(1,1)$-CDS problem, but their algorithm does not seem to run in polynomial time for general node weights.

 The first study of the $(k,m)$-CDS problem was conducted by Dai and Wu~\cite{Dai:2006}.
 They found several heuristic algorithms for the unweighted problem with $k=m$ in unit disk graphs.
-Thus far, several constant-approximation algorithms have been given for the unweighted $(k,m)$-CDS problem in unit disk graphs.
-For example, the algorithm of Thai~et~al.~\cite{ThaiZTX07} is for $k=1$, the algorithm of Wang, Thai, and Du~\cite{WangTD09} is for $(k,m)=(2,1)$, and the algorithm of Wang~et~al.~\cite{WangKAGLZW13} is for $k=3$.
-The current best result is due to Shang~et~al.\ \cite{Shang:2007jg} for $k \leq 2$, and due to Wang~et~al.~\cite{Wang:2015} for $k=3$.
+Thus far, several constant-approximation algorithms have been given for the unweighted $(k,m)$-CDS problem in unit disk graphs~\cite{Shang:2007jg,WangTD09,WangKAGLZW13,Wang:2015} For $k \leq 2$, Shang~et~al.\ \cite{Shang:2007jg} gave an approximation algorithm, and it achieves a current best approximation factor for $k=1$.
+As mentioned in Section~\ref{sec.ourresults}, Shi~et~al.~\cite{ShiZZW16} pointed out a flow in the analysis of Shang~et~al.\ \cite{Shang:2007jg} for $k=2$, and gave its rectification.
+Simultaneously Shi~et~al.\ presented an algorithm for the unweighted $(2,m)$-CDS problem on general graphs.
+This algorithm achieves the current best approximation factor for the unweighted $(2,m)$-CDS problem even on unit disk graphs.
+In Appendix~\ref{app.rect}, we present an improved analysis of Shang~et~al.~\cite{Shang:2007jg} for $k=2$, but the obtained approximation factors are not better than Shi~et~al. For $k=3$, the current best approximation algorithm is due to Zhang~et~al.\ \cite{Zhang16} (their algorithm is defined for general graphs).
 Several previous papers claimed constant-approximation algorithms for $k\geq 4$, but Kim~et~al.~\cite{KimWLZW10} showed that all of them had technical errors.
-As far as we know, there is no known constant-approximation algorithm for the unweighted $(k,m)$-CDS problem with $k\geq 4$ or for the weighted $(k,m)$-CDS problem with $(k,m)\neq (1,1)$.
-For the weighted problem, it is not even known whether a constant-approximation algorithm exists for the problem of finding a minimum weight $m$-dominating set in a unit disk graph when $m > 1$.
+As far as we know, there was no known constant-approximation algorithm for the unweighted $(k,m)$-CDS problem with $k\geq 4$ or for the weighted $(k,m)$-CDS problem with $(k,m)\neq (1,1)$ before our study.
+For the weighted problem, it was not even known whether a constant-approximation algorithm exists for the problem of finding a minimum weight $m$-dominating set in a unit disk graph when $m > 1$.

 We note that distributed algorithms for the unweighted $(1,1)$-CDS problem are also actively being studied.
 Since this paper will focus on centralized algorithms, we will only refer to a few of these studies~\cite{Alzoubi02,FunkeKMS06,YuJYLC2015}.